 The OT will look at your mental and physical health, as well as social and environmental factors, and work with you to plan and achieve your goals.

 By looking at daily routines, equipment, home adaptations, technology and communications, OTs can help you recover from a wide range of medical conditions.
-Conditions that OTs can help with include arthritic conditions, stroke, Parkinson’s and dementia.
+OTs help with many conditions including arthritic conditions, stroke, Parkinson’s and dementia.

-Here are examples of situations where an OT can help:
+Here are some examples of situations where an OT can help:

-- Care homes: OTs can support people living in residential care homes to improve their health and wellbeing.
-They can work with the individual and staff to ensure that you’re able to participate in daily life in ways that suit you and make the most of your strengths and interests.
+- Care homes: OTs can support people living in residential care homes to ensure that they’re able to participate in daily life.

 - Falls prevention: an OT can help you to move around safely and more easily, including if you have previously suffered a fall.
 Often, they work alongside physiotherapists to advise on equipment and techniques that can help prevent you from having falls.
 Read more about how to avoid falls.

 - Home advice: an OT can visit to see whether simple changes in your routines could help you stay independent.
 They can also assess if you would benefit from specialist equipment or a home adaptation to make your life safer and more secure.
 OTs can also help if you are in the final stages of life and wish to receive end of life care at home, helping you to live as comfortably and independently as possible.